A Idioms

 at this stage of the game

-- currently, at the current point in some event
+- currently, at the current point in an activity

-At this stage of the game it was not possible to change the plans for the class trip.
+At this stage of the game, we cannot change the plans for the class trip.

 at times